iankorovinsky/instant/docs/frontend-implementation-spec.md

   - Show rule inheritance (e.g., "Inherited from Global rule X")

 **Scope Hierarchy Notes**:
-- Rules inherit down the hierarchy (Global → Organization → Advisor → Household → Account)
+- Rules inherit down the hierarchy (Global → Household → Account)
 - More specific rules override less specific ones
 - UI should show which rules apply at each level
 - Violations should indicate which rule level triggered the violation